DevExpress/devextreme-documentation/concepts/05 Widgets/ActionSheet/05 Customize Item Appearance.md

         });
     });

-If you need a more flexible solution, define a custom template.
-For Angular apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
-The following code shows how to use **dxTemplate** to define a template for the **ActionSheet** buttons.
+If you need a more flexible solution, define an [itemTemplate](/api-reference/10%20UI%20Widgets/dxActionSheet/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxActionSheet/Configuration/#itemTemplate').
+In Angular and Vue, you can declare it in the markup.
+In React, you can use a rendering function (shown in the code below) or component:

 ---
 ##### Angular